squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 Common tactics
 ~~~~~~~~~~~~~~

-.. tacn:: auto {? simpl_flags}
+.. tacn:: auto {? @simpl_flags}

      Attempt to automatically prove a subgoal.

-     The tactic uses the :ref:`simplification engine <autosimpl>`
+     The tactic uses the :ref:`reduction engine <reduction>`
      with the provided flags.

-     For local goals, the tactic relies on basic propositional reasoning,
+     Moreover, for local goals, the tactic relies on basic
-     rewriting simplications, and both `constraints`_ and `congruence`_.
+     propositional reasoning, rewriting simplications, and both
+     `constraints`_ and `congruence`_.

+     .. exn:: cannot close goal
+        :name: _goalnotclosed

+        The current goal could not be closed.

 .. tacn:: congruence

-     Attempt to conclude by automated reasoning on message (dis)equalities.
+     Attempt to conclude by automated reasoning on message (dis-)equalities.
      Equalities and disequalities are collected from hypotheses, both local
      and global, after the destruction of conjunctions (but no case analyses
      are performed to handle conjunctive hypotheses).
 If the conclusion
-     is also a message (dis)equality then it is taken into account as well.
+     is a message (dis-)equality then it is taken into account as well.

 .. tacn:: constraints